 Are there any additional elements of diversity not listed that are important to your SO/AC/group?
+If so, please provide details of these.

+Do you believe interests and viewpoints from Africa, Asia/Pacific and the Latin American/Caribbean regions are proportionally represented within your SO/AC/group and its leadership?

+Is there any educational or informational initiative towards diversity in your SO/AC (seminars, reading materials recommended, a discussion group or any resource to know what the theme is)?

 Does your SO/AC/group have any formal policies and procedures relating to diversity?
 If so, please provide details of these.

+Which elements of diversity does your SO/AC/group measure and track?

+Does your SO/AC/group measure geographic diversity?
+If so, is it based on member organization or individual representing the member organization?
+If individual, is it based on citizenship or the concept of "domicile")?

-Does your SO/AC/group have any informal practices relating to diversity?
+Does your SO/AC/group have any informal practices or unwritten policies relating to diversity?
 If so, please provide details of these.

+Does your SO/AC/group rotate meeting times or adopt other measures to reduce barriers to participation?

-Does your SO/AC/group have any plans for addressing issues related to diversity in the future?
+Does your SO/AC/group have any plans for addressing issues related to diversity within your SO/AC/group in the future?
 If so, please provide details of these.

-What mechanisms would you recommend be considered in enhancing diversity?
+What mechanisms would you recommend be considered for enhancing diversity (across ICANN?)?